quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 S3 bucket and that a user-specified interval has elapsed to ensure that time-driven processes like File Gateway have synchronized their state to that of the S3 bucket.

+> This is used internally.
+Most users won't explicitly use this event.

 <!--pytest.mark.skip-->
 ```json